Techie + Gamers

 Mini Materials

-In the world of the miniature, where the whimsical meets the practical, Mini Materials has discovered a niche that’s anything but small.
+In the world of the miniature, Mini Materials has discovered a niche that’s anything but small.
 As the world’s leading miniature construction company, Mini Materials is all about providing educational tools that make learning a hands-on experience.
 Under its new owner, Jared Waters, the company appeared on Shark Tank but didn’t close a deal.
 Currently, Mini Materials is worth an estimated $500,000.

 Tracing its roots back to 2015, Mini Materials was started by Mat Hofma and Erik Polumbo.
 Mat is an art director, and Erik is a real estate broker and serial entrepreneur.